 - What makes a mission to Mars so difficult to accomplish?
 (As necessary, to get the brainstorm going, suggest one or two of the following considerations: the great distance Mars is from the Earth, the long time required to send an astronaut round-trip, the enormous cost of the mission, the amount of food, air, and supplies needed to survive, and having fuel to return to Earth.)

 Question/Answer: Ask students the following questions and have them raise their hands to respond.
 Write their answers on the board

-- Why is reinstating the manned moon missions beneficial to preparing to conduct future space exploration?
+- Why is reinstating astronauts on moon missions beneficial to preparing to conduct future space exploration?
 (Answer: To make it easier and more cost effective to experiment with and learn about launching larger and heavier spacecraft.)